 The City Clerk is the local elections administrator and coordinates with the County of Orange in the conduct of Municipal elections.
 This includes, but is not limited to, the preparation of necessary resolutions calling for General and Special Municipal Elections and declaring the result of the election, the coordination of the candidate nomination process and the receipt and processing of initiative, referendum and recall petitions.
 Regular elections are consolidated with statewide elections, scheduled on the first Tuesday of November of even numbered years to fill expired City Council terms.
 All election services are provided according the California Elections Code.

-City Council Members are elected at-large for a four year term.
-Council Members serve "staggered" terms, meaning that either 2 or 3 seats are open for election every two years.
+City Council Members are elected by-district for a four year term.
+Council Members serve "staggered" terms, meaning that either two (2) or three (3) seats are open for election every two years.
 Council Members may serve no more than two consecutive (four year) terms.
-There are two seats open this year.
+There are three (3) seats open this year in District 1, 2, and 3.
+To view which district you live in, please see the interactive map.
+For more information on the November 6th election please see the following links:

 - Notice of Election - English (PDF)